Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 For any bugs or issues, please contact me on GitHub.

-For suggestions or anything else, contact me on Instagram at code_with_shubham.
+For suggestions or anything else, contact me on Instagram at code_with_Shubham.

 Enjoy the game!